lw8192/Red-Team-Dev/Python/README.md

     #build folder: metadata, useful for debugging
     #dist folder: contains executable in a nested folder with .so, .pyd and .dll dependancies
     pyinstaller entrypoint.py --onefile    #compile into 1 file
-    pyinstaller cli.py --hiddenimport=requests  #include a package in the exe
+    pyinstaller cli.py --hiddenimport=requests  #force a package to be included